Image Credit: Getty Images/piranka

 Ordination acts like a magical key that unlocks the top levels of leadership and opportunities globally within the church.
 Ordination gives the religious terminology and moral authority to sanctify discrimination.

 Words matter.
 This is why we keep sharing the stories of women in pastoral ministry.
-Imagine if at the General Conference session in 2015, the church would have recognized that God's calling to pastoral ministry lands on both men and women.
+Imagine if at the General Conference session in 2015, the church would have recognized that God's calling to pastoral ministry lands on all pastors — both men and women.
 Imagine if instead of judging the fitness for pastoral ministry based on outward appearance, we had made that decision based on heart and character.

 Now, almost a decade later, I am still hopeful that there will come a time when all churches choose pastors based on their qualifications and calling as opposed to their gender.